thenativeweb/buntstift/README.md

 In turn, if you want to force disable colors even when in interactive mode, provide the `--no-color` command line switch.

+## Disabling UTF characters

+If your system does not support UTF characters, disable them using the `--no-utf` command line switch.

 ## Waiting for long-running tasks

 If your application performs a long-running task, you may use the `waitFor` function to show a waiting indicator to the user.